Available online or in person at LACM!

-Did you know there’s a way to get an early start on your journey at Los Angeles College of Music?
+Did you know there’s a way to get a head start on your journey at Los Angeles College of Music before your Fall program begins?

 Email [email protected] for enrollment guidelines and additional information.